orion222/utorAwards/README.md

 - **QR Code Integration**: Digital wallet with QR codes for transactions

 ### Third Party APIS
 - **GeoApify**: A geocoding api that integrates with our events, allowing users to use real locations around the world.

+## Disclaimers
+Email functionality does not work on production due to Railway blocking Google SMTP servers.
+As a result, emails sent from the app (such as password resets, account confirmations, or notifications) will not be delivered.
+For testing email features, use a local development environment with a supported SMTP provider or a third-party email API that works with Railway.

 ## Demo Accounts